CoreMedia/feedback-hub-adapter-tutorial/error_handling.md

 ### Error Codes for Adapters and Providers

-Inside our feedback calculation we then can use error codes by throwing a new `RuntimeException` of type `FeedbackHubException`.
+Inside the feedback calculation you then can use error codes by throwing a new `RuntimeException` of type `FeedbackHubException`.
 The exception does also take a collection of arguments as last argument.
-Here we can pass additional information that is later used in the localization of the error message.
-For example we could wrap our provider implementation into one big `try/catch` block:
+Here, you can pass additional information that is later used in the localization of the error message.
+For example you could wrap your provider implementation into one big `try/catch` block:

 ```java